kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 If you begin by altering an existing app (as this walkthough demonstrates) you will already have some KBase utility modules in your lib directory.
 To install additional packages run `kb-sdk install <module name>` from the terminal.
-Here's an sample of some of the modules that might be helpful for you app:
+Here's an sample of some of the modules that might be helpful for your app:

 * [KBaseReport](https://appdev.kbase.us/#catalog/modules/KBaseReport) - Allows the creation of KBase
 reports which can present text, html, and downloadable files to the user as output to your app.
+* [GenomeFileUtil](https://appdev.kbase.us/#catalog/modules/ReadsUtils) - Import/Export and Upload/Download
+of Genome data
+*[AssemblyUtils](https://appdev.kbase.us/#catalog/modules/ReadsAlignmentUtils) - Provides tooling for interacting
+with sequence assembly data in KBase.
 * [ReadsUtils](https://appdev.kbase.us/#catalog/modules/ReadsUtils) - Utilities for validating, uploading, and
 downloading reads files.
 Includes FASTA and FASTQ validators.
 *[ExpressionUtils](https://appdev.kbase.us/#catalog/modules/ExpressionUtils) - A module to upload, download and